lmigueldf/doc/native/ios-setup.md

 [Add To Portal] button.
 This will add the device to your developer portal.

 At this point you are ready to start building for iOS!
-Check out the [building guide](./ios-build.html) for information on building your game, or the [test app guide](./ios-test-app.html) for instructions on how to use the test app for expedited development and testing.
+Check out the [building guide](./ios-build.html) for information on building your game.

 ## Troubleshooting Issues